Jeju Island, South Korea, 7–9 December 2015

 To be considered for inclusion in the AAS presentation program, producers must submit the required information and materials to their country’s screen or industry development agency by 3 October 2014.
 This comprises:

 - main character descriptions and designs;

 - main location designs;

-For TV series, episodes script(s) representing between half an hour and one hour of TV time;
+Episodes script(s) representing at least half an hour of screen time;

 A statement of the producer’s objectives for their attendance at AAS, specifying if they are seeking co-producers, pre-sales, distribution advances etc.

 A horizontally oriented image (jpeg 300 DPI or higher in resolution) representing the project, without logos, text or other marketing elements.

 A brief (200 words max) profile of the producer and the production company, including name, phone number and email address of the follow-up person.

 The warranties and waivers required by Kidscreen.
 The wording for these is expected to be available on the AAS website by the end of August.

 Written evidence of financial commitment from broadcasters, investors (including co-producing production companies), distributors and/or government agencies totalling at least 15% of production budget; OR

 At least a letter of interest from an Australian broadcaster or distributor.

 Selected producers are strongly encouraged to prepare and supply:

-a 30-second trailer featuring the project’s characters and backgrounds.
+a pilot or trailer featuring the project’s main characters and locations

 These materials are listed in the Screen Australia application form.

-Screen Australia will confirm the eligibility of submitted projects and select up to six projects based on global market potential and quality.
+Screen Australia will confirm the eligibility of submitted projects and select up to three projects based on global market potential and quality.